 - Adding non-slip mats and grab rails to the bath

-- Clearing walkways of obstacles
+- Clearing walkways of obstacles and removing clutter

 - Raising the height of toilet seats